 Also see our article about pedestrian knockdown laws in Nevada.

 Injured in a bus stop accident in Nevada?
 Call us for help…

-If you or someone you know was injured at a Las Vegas, Clark County or Washoe County bus stop, we invite you to contact us for a free consultation.
+If you or someone you know was injured at a Las Vegas, Clark County or Washoe County bus stop or bus shelter, we invite you to contact us for a free consultation.
 We can explain Nevada’s bus stop accident laws, and the likely outcome of a lawsuit in your case.

 With offices and experienced personal injury lawyers in Las Vegas, Henderson and Reno, we can help you almost anywhere in Nevada.

 To schedule your free consultation, call us or fill out the form on this page.

 We can even come to you if you are too badly injured to visit our offices.

 The statute of limitations in Nevada personal injury cases can be as short as two (2) years, so be sure to contact us right away to start working on your case.